 Billing and Revenue Cycle Management

-This also ensures timely payment for services and improves cash flow, especially for multispecialty hospitals where billing complexity is higher.
+It also ensures emergency bills for service and cash flow improvement, especially in multi specialty hospitals where billing complexity is high.

 • Automated Claim Submission: Cut down on manual claim processes.

-• Financial Reporting: Generate reports to keep track of revenue and outstanding payments.
+• Financial Reporting: Create reports to monitor revenue and past payments due.

 Clinical Decision Support (CDS)